altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ### "Do you read me?"

-Like the beginning of this story, it didn't take too long to conclude that my method was inefficient.
-I could understand what I am reading by the time I am reading, but very few remnants after a couple of months.
+Like the beginning of this story, it didn't take long to conclude that my method was inefficient.
+I could understand what I am reading by the time I am reading, but little remnants after a couple of months.
 The timesheets were filling up, but the notes were unavailing.

 They lacked two things: **interpretation** and **internalization**.